 - Stir in the cream and peas and bring just to a low simmer for about 5 minutes until thickened and peas are heated through.
 Remove from heat and stir in butter.
 Taste and season with salt and pepper.

-- Drain pasta and reserve ¼ cup of pasta water.
-I add the water to the measuring cup I used for cream to “wash” it out.
+- Drain pasta, reserving 1/2 cup of pasta water.
+I use the same measuring cup I used for the cream to “wash” it out.